 He instead names Tellus, a man with a deep and fulfilling life and family who lived in accordance with his honor and principles, ultimately dying in war.
 Solon does not even name Croesus the second happiest.
 That honor goes to Cleobis and Bito, two men graced by incredible good health and natural fortitude.
 Upon hearing this, Croesus is indignant – shouldn’t his vast wealth justify him being the happiest as well?
 Solon, quite simply, does not think so.
 For Solon, there are more important things that underpin happiness than simple material accumulation.
 This is as true now, on the level of countries, as it was two and a half millennia ago.

-Wealth is often associated with success – consider the almost religious prestige the names Goldman Sachs or McKinsey carry with them.
+Wealth is often associated with success – consider the almost religious prestige the names Goldman Sachs or Google carry with them.
 At Yale, people will lie, deceive, and position their entire lives around getting an analyst position at either firm.
 Every year Econ 115 – an introduction to microeconomics - is normally the most enrolled-in class (and is being taken by me right now).
 If you Google synonyms for prosperity, one of the first results that comes up is riches.

 On a national level, economic growth is often sacralized as the ultimate indicator of success – a President is good if the economy is strong and keeps growing.
 Ronald Reagan, in his inaugural address, suggested his primary goal was providing a “healthy, vigorous, growing economy”.
 According to research from Pew, the strength of the economy is Americans’ top national priority, with 71% of Americans saying in February that the economy should be a top priority of the President and Congress this year – a focus more supported than any other represented in their polling.